clojure/core.match/README.md

 ;; => :a1
 ```

-You can constrain map matching so that only keys with only the specified keys will match:
+You can constrain map matching so that only maps with the exact key set will match:

 ```clojure
 (match [x]